-Once the shortlisitng exercise has been completed and verified, arrangements will be made for candidates to be advised of:-
+Once the shortlisting exercise has been completed and verified, arrangements will be made for candidates to be advised of:

-- the date, time and location of the interview; - the format of the interview and details of the names of the interview panel; - details of any other selection methods which will be used in addition to interview; - the responsible officer who should be contacted for any further information on recruitment arrangements
+- the date, time and location of the interview; - the format of the interview and details of the names of the interview panel; - details of any other selection methods which will be used in addition to interview; - the responsible officer who should be contacted for any further information on recruitment arrangements.

 All candidates invited for interview will be asked to indicate if they require any specific facilities or assistance.
+Candidate's language choice needs to be respected during this process, this includes any written correspondence, interviews and any selection methods.
 Notification of interview may be done electronically or by letter as appropriate to their application.